Vedanta: Vishishtadvaita Vedanta

-Tattvavada Vedanta (Dvaita)(dualism)
+Dvaita

 Tattvavada, propounded by Madhvacharya (13th century), is based on the premise of realism or realistic point of view.
-The term Dvaita which means dualism was later applied to Madhvacharya's philosophy.
+The term Dvaita, which means dualism, was later applied to Madhvacharya's philosophy.
 Atman (soul) and Brahman (as Vishnu) are understood as two completely different entities.
 Brahman is the creator of the universe, perfect in knowledge, perfect in knowing, perfect in its power, and distinct from souls, distinct from matter.
 In Dvaita Vedanta, an individual soul must feel attraction, love, attachment and complete devotional surrender to Vishnu for salvation, and it is only His grace that leads to redemption and salvation.
 Madhva believed that some souls are eternally doomed and damned, a view not found in Advaita and Vishishtadvaita Vedanta.
 While the Vishishtadvaita Vedanta asserted "qualitative monism and quantitative pluralism of souls", Madhva asserted both "qualitative and quantitative pluralism of souls".

-Shuddhādvaita Vedanta (pure nondualism)
+Shuddhādvaita

 Shuddhadvaita (pure non-dualism), propounded by Vallabhacharya (1479–1531 CE), states that the entire universe is real and is subtly Brahman only in the form of Krishna.
 Vallabhacharya agreed with Advaita Vedanta's ontology, but emphasized that prakriti (empirical world, body) is not separate from the Brahman, but just another manifestation of the latter.
-Everything, everyone, everywhere – soul and body, living and non-living, jiva and matter – is the eternal Krishna.
+Everything, everyone, everywhere – soul and body, living and non-living, jīva and matter – is the eternal Krishna.
 The way to Krishna, in this school, is bhakti.
 Vallabha opposed renunciation of monistic sannyasa as ineffective and advocates the path of devotion (bhakti) rather than knowledge (jnana).
 The goal of bhakti is to turn away from ego, self-centered-ness and deception, and to turn towards the eternal Krishna in everything continually offering freedom from samsara.